cool21540125/documentation-notes/DevOps/gitea/gitea.md

 - [SSH Container Passthrough](https://docs.gitea.io/en-us/install-with-docker/#ssh-container-passthrough)

-如果 Gitea Container 需要使用 ssh 來作訪問(也就是支援 ssh 協定)

-一種做法是在 Host 2222 port -> Container 22 port

-另一種做法是, 轉發本地的 SSH Connection from Host -> Container

-1. 使用者到 Gitea Web 配置自己的 SSH Public Key
-2. Gitea 會把上述 SSH Public Key 加入到 ~git/.ssh/authorized_keys 裏頭
+在沒有 container passthrough 的情況下, 必須要了解的概念流程如下:

+1. The client adds their SSH public key to Gitea using the webpage.
+2. Gitea will add an entry for this key to the .ssh/authorized_keys file of its running user, git.
-3. 此 SSH Public Key 會以 **command=** 開頭 This entry has the public key, but also has a command= option.
+3. This entry has the public key, but also has a command= option.
 It is this command that Gitea uses to match this key to the client user and manages authentication.
 4. The client then makes an SSH request to the SSH server using the git user, e.g. git clone git@domain:user/repo.git.
 5. The client will attempt to authenticate with the server, passing one or more public keys one at a time to the server.
 6. For each key the client provides, the SSH server will first check its configuration for an AuthorizedKeysCommand to see if the public key matches, and then the git user’s authorized_keys file.
 7. The first entry that matches will be selected, and assuming this is a Gitea entry, the command= will now be executed.
 8. The SSH server creates a user session for the git user, and using the shell for the git user runs the command=
 9. This runs gitea serv which takes over control of the rest of the SSH session and manages gitea authentication & authorization of the git commands.

+有底下的實作方式:

+- SSHing Shim (with authorized_keys)
+- SSHing Shell (with authorized_keys)
+- Docker Shell (with authorized_keys)
+- Docker Shell with AuthorizedKeysCommand
+- SSH Shell with AuthorizedKeysCommand

 ### Step1. 設定容器的 USER_UID 與 USER_GID